xylm-ai/orbit/README.md

 Each family gets a dedicated inbound address:

 ```
-<slug>@in.orbitwealth.in
+<slug>@<email_domain>
 ```

 Forward any broker statement, PMS report, or CAS to this address.
 ORBIT classifies, extracts, and queues it for your review.
 Sender email is validated against the `users` table — unknown senders are rejected.
 ---

 ## License